Updated June 12, 2023

 I bet you don’t.

-Think like a businessman/woman.
+1. Think like a businessman/woman

-You have definitely heard the expression – “putting in others’ shoes” or “empathetically speaking”.
+You have heard the expression – “putting in others’ shoes” or “empathetically speaking”.
 The interviewers who would be sitting in front of you are expecting you to act like that.
 They want you to think and perceive their businesses well.
 If you can do that, you can understand the problems they want you to understand and can offer solutions.
 If not, sorry, you better get going for the next opportunity.

-The question is how to understand their business well?
+The question is how to understand their business well.

 Simply by studying their business!

-If you aim to crack the job interviews of an HR in the manufacturing sector, your understanding of manufacturing sector should be so much that you can give solutions to the problems like lock-out, strike, and collision between workforce and management.
+Aim to crack HR interview questions for freshers in the manufacturing sector.
+Your understanding of the manufacturing sector should be so much that you can solve problems like lock-out, strikes, and collisions between the workforce and management.

-Make a list of propaganda
+2. Make a list of propaganda